sawmti/saw21_7/README.md

 npm start
 ```

-You should be able to access the application in [http://localhost:4000](http://localhost:4000).
+You should be able to access the application in [http://localhost:4000](http://localhost:4000) and documentation api [http://localhost:4000/api-docs/](http://localhost:4000/api-docs)

 ## Running from Docker